anyiskiidd/Autorank-discord-bot-update/README.md

 ```

 > **Note**
-> You must use VScode to use that botn or you can just use it by the CMD.
+> You must use VScode to use that bot or you can just use it by the CMD.
 (No features on Linux)

 ## Download